Home Wildlife Research Research & Education Campus

 Business Case

-The Currumbin Wildlife Hospital Research and Education Campus would provide numerous economic benefits.
-Many of the planned training programs would create new educational tourism products that would attract visitors to the region, including international students.
+The Currumbin Wildlife Hospital Research & Education Campus will provide numerous economic benefits.
+Many of the planned training programs will create new educational tourism products that will attract visitors to the region, including international students.

-In total, the new Research and Education Campus will annually support 41 new jobs across the local economy and contribute $6.7 million to the local economy, in Gross Regional Product (GRP) terms.
+In total, the new Research & Education Campus will annually support 41 new jobs across the local economy and contribute $6.7 million to the local economy, in Gross Regional Product (GRP) terms.

 Design & Construction